danilosierrac/gilbert-index/_posts/2017-08-11-the-right-to-bear-bank-accounts.md

 If you have a right to bear arms, you should have a right to bear a bank account.

-In the meantime, make sure you have multiple checking and savings accounts open because this reduces the downside risk of any one bank closing your account.
+In the meantime, make sure you have multiple checking and savings accounts open because this reduces the downside of any one bank closing your account.

 Photo by [Thomas Lefebvre](https://unsplash.com/@imthebear) on Unsplash.